sidereal/json-web-tokens-demo/README.md

 The second is returned with the response as an httpOnly cookie (called myRefreshToken).
 It has a longer expiry time (14 days).
 This cookie is passed in requests to the *api/refreshtokens* endpoint, which is used to request a new authorisation token when that token has expired.

 Each token contains a *version* property which corresponds to the *tokenVersion* property of the requesting user at the time the token was requested.
 To revoke a users tokens increment the value of the *tokenVersion* property.
+This will cause the next attempt to refresh tokens to fail and log the user out.

 If the browser window is closed while a user is still logged in to the app, the refresh token cookie will remain.
 If the refresh token in the cookie has not expired by the time the app is next opened, a request will be made for a new authorisation token and the previous user will be logged back in.